In light of just finding out many “nonprofit” churches have gotten massive PPP funding, we thought this story is relevant …

-EDITOR’S NOTE: The Black Church story is by a guest writers.
-Guest writer submissions may or may not be the opinion of Radio Facts or its editors.
+EDITOR’S NOTE: Guest blogger submissions may or may not be the opinion of Radio Facts or its editors.
 We welcome writers and comments to all stories.
 This story may not be copied or republished without the permission of Radio Facts.
 Feel free to comment

 Why do we attend church?